haruki7049/musicup/README.md

 # musicup
-A server which hosts your music files, compresses and publishes your music files
+A server which manages your music files